Specialelektronik/Sennheiser/README.md

     + [1.0.0 (Initial version)](#100--initial-version-)

-## How to I download the SIMPL+ modules and SIMPL Demo program
+## How to download the SIMPL+ modules and SIMPL Demo program
 1. Press the green **Clone or download** button in the top right, and select **Download ZIP**
 2. Open up the file and open the **SIMPL** directory.
 3. Use the `SennheiserDemo_CP3_compiled.zip`